 "If they can't [get the baton], though, they'll pull out the firearm — and all done at [very close range], [so] there's all sorts of other things that could control the situation as fast as the tool."

 Tim Larkin on How Target Focus Training Aims to Turn the Human Body Into a Weapon

 "We teach people to do the work of a firearm, meaning we want to learn how to do [ the work of a bullet] with our human body," Tim Larkin says.
 "We want to destroy tissue, we want to break things on the human body that we can break.
 [We want to replicate the forces] of humans colliding with each other or humans colliding with the planet.
 I don't need a tool in order to do that — especially this close.

 "Sometimes the worst thing I can do with [an attacker] is go to get distance.
 He may have a knife I don't even know about yet.
 All of a sudden, I realize this is 'on,' and [when I go] to get distance, [it] gives him plenty of room [to stab me]."

 Tim Larkin, standing toe-to-toe with his attacker, moves away about a foot.
 This opens up room for his training partner to simulate a stab with his training knife.
 Such a situation is exactly what might happen as a civilian or even a military or law-enforcement officer tries to create space to draw a weapon that is higher up the use-of-force continuum ladder.
-Instead of using one’s arm to push oneself away from the attacker (or push the attacker away from them), Tim Larkin recommends pushing a strike with one’s forearm into the attacker’s throat.
+Instead of using one's arm to push oneself away from the attacker (or push the attacker away from him), Tim Larkin recommends pushing a strike with one's forearm into the attacker's throat.
 This not only creates space but also injures the attacker at one of his vital points, setting up an extra split second for appropriate deployment of your own knife or even a firearm.